davidhadas/codeenginedocs/getting-started-with-guard.md

 Steps

-1. Deploy ***guard-learner*** (this needs to be repeated on every project where guard is used)
-2. Deploy one or more applications
+1. Deploying a Guard-Learner application as a per-project Service
+2. Creating and deploying a protected unexposed helloeworld application
+3. Finding the namespace and service URLs
+4. Exposing the helloeworld application to the internet via Guard
+5. Managing the security of the helloeworld application and gaining Situational Awareness
+6. Removing this tutorial applications

-## Deploy guard-learner
+## Deploy a guard-learner application as a per-project service
 {: #guard-learner}
 {: step}

-Guard-learner is service that auto learns guard security micro-rules.
-It is helpful to streamline the security of code engine serverless services.
+Guard-Learner is service that auto-learns the necessery micro-rules for each Guard protected application in a project.
+It is helpful to streamline the deployment of new applications that seek Guard protection.

-- Create a guard-learner code-engine service
+- Deploying a Guard-Learner application

     ```txt
     ibmcloud ce application create -n guard-learner -v project --min 1 --max 1 -p 8888 -i ghcr.io/ibm/workload-security-guard/guard-learner